jacklukem/BigSurfixes/README.md

 - to use stage2 and stage3 installer without fixes (or simply through OpenCoreAPFSloader to detect the hidden APFS "macOS Installer") on those non-APFS Mac you should install BigSur on internal SATA disk, then through CCC or BigSur DiskUtility you can clone the installed BigSur (it requires at least 50 GB) to external USB and it will work (after applied the "BigSurFixes legacy USB patches")
 - you could even install BigSur on internal SATA disk, then unplug and plug it externally through USB and it will work
 - the stage3 installer on external USB target is skippable or fixable when updating a previous already installed Catalina or BigSur, because it requires an already "apple setup done" (to fix the apfs firmlinks issues) that is a root account for the APFS Data Volume

+without a Metal GPU currently graphics performance are low, but there are some workaround to improve a bit performance:
+- from Accessibility menu to enable "Reduce Motion" and "Reduce Transparency"
+- to disable other animations try these: https://apple.stackexchange.com/questions/14001/how-to-turn-off-all-animations-on-os-x